Timor-Leste independence: UNTAET

 In July 2000, the membership of the National Consultative Council was expanded to 36 members, including one representative from each of the 13 districts of East Timor.
 The body was renamed the National Council.
 All the members were now Timorese and represented the main political parties and religious communities of East Timor.
 The National Council became a legislature style body and had the right to debate any future regulations issued by UNTAET.
 This was followed by the establishment of an executive body, the Transitional Cabinet of East Timor, was formed comprising four international members. four Timorese members, Following this, a judicial system was established with a Prosecutor General's Office and a Defender Service established.
 District Courts and Court of Appeal were also established.
 In September 2000, the Transitional Cabinet approves the establishment of an East Timor Defence Force.
 The force was formally established in February 2001 and the guerrilla movement FALINTIL was officially disbanded with many of its members joining the new force.

 A voter registration process was completed during this period and preparations were made for elections to a Constituent Assembly that would prepare East Timor for independence expected in 2002.

+In a 2001 article for the Asian Journal of Political Science, Anthony L. Smith writes of the UN mission in East Timor, "Despite the evident flaws in the operation, there is little doubt that the UN played an essential role in restoring peace and stability to East Timor.
+Even its most controversial episode, the 1999 ballot and surrounding violence, in hindsight, can be seen as a success given the constraints of the international environment at the time."